...

 The 246th Judicial District Court may grant preferential settings for specific cases in certain circumstances.
 Preferential settings allow for expedited handling of cases that require immediate attention or involve unique circumstances.

 The court assesses requests for a preferential setting on a case-by-case basis, taking into account factors such as urgency, the dispute’s nature, and the parties’ best interests.
-Preferential settings are granted only when appropriate and at the court’s discretion.
+The court grants preferential settings only when appropriate and at its discretion.

 Dismissals Without Prejudice (DWOP)

 In the 246th Judicial District Court, specific circumstances can lead to dismissals without prejudice (DWOP).
 Parties or their counsel may face a DWOP if they do not appear at a pretrial conference.
-Similarly, a DWOP may be issued if the petitioner or movant does not appear at trial.
+Similarly, the court may issue a DWOP if the petitioner or movant does not appear at trial.

 Dismissals without prejudice mean that the court dismisses the case, allowing the filing party to refile it later without any prejudice or negative impact.
 However, it’s crucial to understand that repeated nonappearance or failure to comply with court procedures may result in consequences and affect future filings.